jgrembi/riskCommunicator/README.md

 # Installation
-The `riskCommunicator` R package is available as a source package through github.
+The `riskCommunicator` R package is available as a source package through GitHub.
 Installation requires the ability to compile R packages.
 This means that R and the R tool-chain must be installed, which requires the Xcode command-line tools on Mac and Rtools on Windows.

 The easiest source installation method uses the devtools package: